-Elsewhere in the Pacific Ocean, tendencies from 2018 to 2019 were for higher sea levels in much of the Northern Hemisphere away from the equator (Fig. 3.15b).
-In the tropical and central North Pacific, including around Hawaii, sea levels rose from below- to above-normal during 2019 (reaching as much as 15 cm above normal by the end of the year; Fig. 3.15c,d).
-A similar rise in sea level occurred in the Gulf of Alaska, whereas, along the equator east of the dateline, sea levels dropped during the year (Fig. 2c,d).
-Overall, the Pacific sea level tendencies (i.e,, lowering in the equatorial eastern Pacific and rising in the eastern half of the North Pacific) are consistent with the ending of El Niño (see section 3b; Fig. 3.1b) and ongoing positive Pacific Meridional Mode conditions, which are both known to affect the OHC tendency (Fig. 3.4b) in the respective regions (Long et al. 2020).
-In the tropical South Pacific, especially near the dateline (i.e., between Fiji and the Samoan Islands), 2019 sea levels continued to rise from 2018 anomalies, which were already above normal due to wind stress curl anomalies there (Fig. 3.12d).
+Elsewhere in the Pacific Ocean, changes from 2018 to 2019 were for higher sea levels in much of the NH away from the equator (Fig. 3.15b).
+In the tropical and central North Pacific, including around Hawaii, sea levels rose from below- to above-normal during 2019 (reaching as much as 15 cm above normal by the end of the year; Figs. 3.15c,d).
+A similar rise in sea level occurred in the Gulf of Alaska, whereas, along the equator east of the date line, sea levels dropped during the year (Figs. 3.15c,d).
+Overall, the Pacific sea level 2018/19 changes (i.e., lowering in the equatorial eastern Pacific and rising in the eastern half of the North Pacific) are consistent with the ending of El Niño (see section 3b; Fig. 3.1b) and ongoing positive PMM conditions, which are both known to affect the OHC tendency (see Fig. 3.4b) in the respective regions (Long et al. 2020).
+In the tropical South Pacific, especially near the date line (i.e., between Fiji and the Samoan Islands), 2019 sea levels continued to rise from 2018 anomalies, which were already above normal due to wind stress curl anomalies there (see Fig. 3.12d).

-In the Atlantic Ocean, the basin-scale tendency was for sea levels to rise from 2018 to 2019 (Fig. 3.15b).
-The increase was largest in the Caribbean Sea, Gulf of Mexico, and along the U.S. East Coast with the increase in these regions occurring primarily toward the end of 2019 (Fig. 3.15c,d).
+In the Atlantic Ocean, the basin-scale change was for sea levels to rise from 2018 to 2019 (Fig. 3.15b).
+The increase was largest in the Caribbean Sea, Gulf of Mexico, and along the U.S. East Coast with the increase in these regions occurring primarily toward the end of 2019 (Figs. 3.15c,d).
 Including the long-term sea level rise trend (Fig. 3.14b), sea level anomalies generally exceeded 10 cm above the 1993–2019 average along the U.S. Gulf and East Coasts (Fig. 3.15a).
-OHC anomalies were similarly high in this region during 2019 (Fig. 3.4a), although changes relative to 2018 were small (Fig. 3.4b).
-Ekman pumping anomalies across the tropical North Atlantic were weakly negative (i.e., downward; Fig. 3.12d) and may have contrbuted to the high sea levels in the western North Atlantic via generation of downwelling Rossby waves (e.g., Calafat et al. 2018).
-Surface heat flux into the western Atlantic ocean increased substantally in 2019 relative to 2018 (Fig. 3.10b,d), which likely contributed to higher sea levels as well via warming and expansion of the upper ocean.
+Ocean heat content anomalies were similarly high in this region during 2019 (Fig. 3.4a), although changes relative to 2018 were small (see Fig. 3.4b).
+Ekman-pumping anomalies across the tropical North Atlantic were weakly negative (i.e., downward; Fig. 3.12d) and may have contributed to the high sea levels in the western North Atlantic via generation of downwelling Rossby waves (e.g., Calafat et al. 2018).
+Surface heat flux into the western Atlantic Ocean increased substantally in 2019 relative to 2018 (Figs. 3.10b,d), which likely contributed to higher sea levels as well via warming and expansion of the upper ocean.